 Residents are speaking out in opposition to the proposed Pathways Plan.
 The cost may be paid by the 2016 Bonds for Better Bellaire funds for Streets, Drainage and Sidewalks.
-The estimated cost could exceed eight million dollars.
+The estimated cost eight to twelve million dollars.
 You’ll find more information at Pathways Study under City Studies in the main Menu.

 NOTES from the February 20th presentation: The proposed Loop System pathway width may be 8 feet and it runs throughout Bellaire neighborhoods.

 PLEASE study the maps included in this presentation.
-The estimated total cost is approximately $12 million, not including the cost for rights of way, utility relocation, and other attendant costs.
+The estimated total cost is approximately $ 8 to $12 million, not including the cost for rights of way, utility relocation, and other attendant costs.
 Another $1.5 million is shown for sidewalks.

 According to the PowerPoint presentation a survey (Survey Monkey) of Bellaire residents garnered 440 responses, 7 of them non-residents.
 Let City Council know what you think.
 Were you aware of the presentation in January or February?
 I was not.
 Nothing in the water bill, nothing distributed door-to-door with the trash bags.
 What do you think?
 Is it time to organize?
 Please post your comments on the User Comments page.